MartinaVojtkova/GeneFluxPipeline/README.md

 - **k-mer_size:** K-mer lenght for KMA distance calculation

 ## How to Run
 This is a snakemake pipeline.
-To execute Snakemake and Miniconda have to be installed.
+To execute Snakemake (v 6.1.9) and Miniconda have to be installed.
 The default number of cores is 40.
 This will be downscaled if less is available.
 Run the following command:
 ```
 snakemake --use-conda --cores {CPUs}